jupyter-ai-contrib/jupyter-ai-personas/jupyter_ai_personas/data_analytics_persona/README.md

 ## Overview

-The VisualizationAssistant is a specialized JupyterLab AI persona that coordinates a team of four specialized agents to perform end-to-end data analysis workflows.
+The DataAnalyticsTeam is a specialized JupyterLab AI persona that coordinates a team of four specialized agents to perform end-to-end data analysis workflows.
 Unlike traditional single-agent approaches, this persona leverages a coordinated team architecture to handle complex data analysis tasks with professional-grade results.

 ## Architecture